-Glossary of Terms
+ResourcesGlossary of Terms

-Concentration of Whiteness/Concentration of Privilege – (see also diverse schools) While a school might be demographically diverse, oftentimes this can mask the fact that the school has clustered a greater percentage of white &/or privileged students on one campus than exists in the larger district/city/town.
-For example, if the district serves 20% white children and the school serves 40% white children, that school represents a concentration of whiteness.
+Concentration of Whiteness/Concentration of Privilege – (see also diverse schools) While a school might be demographically diverse, oftentimes this can mask the fact that the school has clustered a greater percentage of White &/or privileged students on one campus than exists in the larger district/city/town.
+For example, if the district serves 20% White children and the school serves 40% White children, that school represents a concentration of Whiteness.

 Diverse Schools – (see also Concentration of Whiteness/Concentration of Privilege) Diverse schools may have an impressive demographic makeup of students from all racial, ethnic, religious, socioeconomic, and linguistic backgrounds.
 However, we are thoughtful in contextualizing them within a broader understanding of the district/city/town.
-These schools may be concentrating white children – even if not by a ‘majority’—or children from wealthier families.
+These schools may be concentrating White children – even if not by a ‘majority’—or children from wealthier families.

-Global-Majority – White people are, in fact, not the demographic majority of humans on the planet; white is not “majority” and people who do not identify as white are not “minority”.
-Additionally, folks who do not identify as white should not be described by what they aren’t (“non-white”).
-In instances where we are referring to people who do not identify as white, we use the term “global-majority.”
+Global-Majority – White people are, in fact, not the demographic majority of humans on the planet; White is not “majority” and people who do not identify as White are not “minority”.
+Additionally, folks who do not identify as White should not be described by what they aren’t (“non-White”).
+In instances where we are referring to people who do not identify as White, we use the term “global-majority.”

-Integrating Schools – We refer to schools that predominantly serve global-majority students, in which white &/or privileged students may be the ‘only’ or ‘one of a few’ white kids in the school as integratING.
+Integrating Schools – We refer to schools that predominantly serve global-majority students, in which White &/or privileged students may be the ‘only’ or ‘one of a few’ White kids in the school as integratING.
 While this might be a bit aspirational, this serves to distinguish already-integrated schools from schools that are in the process (however slow) of integrating.

 Integrated Schools – Schools that serve a demographic of students that is largely reflective of the city/town in which it is located are referred to as integrated schools.
 However, what might look integrated ‘on paper’ demographically-speaking, may not actually be integrated at the classroom level.